csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?
 #### Q: What is the technology stack?
 Specify any and all languages, frameworks, libraries, PaaS products or tools.
-	We will use javascript for the entire software, and choose react and nodejs as frameworks to complete the front-end and back-end respectively.
-We may use antd as our frontend library.
-Also, AWS EC2, heroku, and mangodb are Paas tools which may use in our project.
+	We will use javascript for the entire software, and choose react and node.js as frameworks to complete the front-end and back-end respectively.
+We may use martial ui as our frontend library.
+What's more, AWS EC2, heroku, and mangodb are Paas tools which we may use in our project.

 #### Q: How will you deploy the application?
-	After complementation, we may deploy our web app through aws or heroku.
+	We may deploy our web app through aws.

 #### Q: Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
-	We use mango db as our online database, which is high level component.
+	We use MongoDB as our online database, which is a high level component.
+	We will use mvvm pattern for the frontend.
+	 ????????

 #### Q: Will you be using third party applications or APIs?
 If so, what are they?
 	As a dating app, we hope to provide users with the approximate distance between other users, which requires